NicolasDaniloMunozAldana/project_complaints/README.md

 - **Separation of concerns**: Email logic is isolated in a dedicated service

 The application publishes events to the `email-notifications` Kafka topic when complaints are created or updated.
 The actual email sending is handled by the `project_email_sender` microservice.

+## Event Sourcing for Historical Tracking

+The project implements **Event Sourcing** to maintain a complete, immutable history of all complaint status changes.
+Every time a complaint's status changes, an event is published to Kafka and consumed by the `project_historical` service.

+### Architecture

+- **Producer**: `ComplaintStatusEventPublisher` publishes status change events to the `complaint-status-events` Kafka topic
+- **Consumer**: `project_historical` service consumes these events and stores them in `historical.complaint_status_history`
+- **Streaming**: The consumer can replay all events from the beginning (`fromBeginning: true`)
+- **Audit Trail**: Every change includes: complaint ID, previous status, new status, user who made the change, timestamp, and description

+### Benefits

+- **Complete audit trail**: Know exactly when and by whom each status change was made
+- **Historical reconstruction**: Rebuild the state of any complaint at any point in time
+- **Temporal queries**: Analyze how long complaints stayed in each status
+- **Event replay**: Recover from failures by replaying all events
+- **Immutable log**: Events are never modified or deleted

+See `project_historical/ARCHITECTURE.md` for detailed documentation.

 ## Authentication Microservice Integration